Table of Contents

-The Akai MPK Mini MK2 is the most affordable and portable version of Akai’s MPK series.
-This keyboard has become renowned in the keyboard and producer world for its lightweight, portability and superior functionality and it has stood the test of time in a major way.
+The Akai MPK Mini MKII is the most affordable and portable version of Akai’s MPK series.
+This keyboard has become renowned in the keyboard and producer world for its lightweight, portability, and superior functionality and it has stood the test of time in a major way.

 This keyboard is the most popular selling MIDI keyboard to this day and this doesn’t surprise me one bit.
-With a low price and loads of bundled software, the MPK Mini MK2 is hard to pass on.
+With a low price and loads of bundled software, the Akai MPK Mini MKII is hard to pass on.

 With this being said, there a couple of things that I dislike that I will get into below.
 One thing to keep in mind is that when you’re buying a mini controller, there a couple of things that you will sacrifice with such a low price.